EBSA Retirement Benefits

 Designing the first PRA-cleared, research-led public digital service at the U.S. Department of Labor

-This work required operating within fixed legislative timelines, strict legal and ethical constraints, and a user population often under financial stress, while establishing a defensible, repeatable model for public-facing UX research inside DOL.
+The work required navigating fixed legislative timelines, strict legal and ethical constraints, and a user population often under financial stress, while establishing a defensible and repeatable model for public-facing UX research inside DOL.

 Context